 SLT treatment takes just a few minutes to perform.
 Prior to treatment, your doctor will administer eye drops in order to prepare the eye and provide mild anesthesia.
 Then, gentle pulses of SLT laser light are delivered through a specially designed microscope, known as a slit lamp.
 The entire process takes just a few minutes.
 Once complete, your doctor may treat your eye with anti-inflammatory eye drops.
 One to three days after the procedure, your IOP should drop significantly.
 And of course, your doctor will want to re-check the treated eye during periodic follow-up visits.

-Canaloplasty is an advanced treatment for your glaucoma.
+Canaloplasty can be performed via an ab-externo surgical technique for cases of severe glaucoma.
 It uses breakthrough microcatheter technology, similar to angioplasty, to enlarge your eye’s natural drainage system.
-Importantly, Canaloplasty is less invasive than traditional surgical treatments.
+Importantly, canaloplasty has been shown to be less invasive than traditional surgical treatments.

 During the Molteno3® surgery, a small drainage device is implanted in your eye.
 This device consists of a small plate and a tube.
 The tube creates a new drainage channel through which the eye’s fluid can flow from the front chamber of the eye to a filtering area called a bleb.
 The Molteno3® glaucoma drainage device is placed outside the eye but is covered by the skin of the eye and thus it cannot be seen or felt.